Userid:

 Customization of the user interface

-Parts of the WebFileSys user interface are generated via XSL transformation from XML data.
+Most parts of the WebFileSys user interface are generated via XSL transformation from XML data.
 By customizing the XSL stylesheets the resulting HTML pages can be changed to fit into a given corporate design or to match the design of an existing web site.

 Layout Customization with CSS